-- 1. Using balconies, sidewalks, stairways and walkways as storage areas.
-Nothing may be left on the stairways, walkways or balconies at any time, including garbage in the area around the room, apartment or house.
-No couches or other furniture designed for indoor use may be kept on a patio, walkway, or any outside area. - 2.
-The use of skates, skateboards, hoverboards, roller skates, in-line skates, or other wheeled vehicles typically used for recreation (see Bicycle Operations and Parking Policies) is prohibited in all University buildings, parking structures, stairways, balconies, and in all areas bordering construction zones.
-Any person skating or riding or propelling a skateboard, skates, hoverboard or wheeled vehicle upon any sidewalk shall exercise due care and shall yield the right-of-way to all pedestrians. - 3.
-Unhooking or removing screens from windows for any reason. - 4.
-Spitting from stairwells, walkways, windows, and balconies. - 5.
-Using windows as entrances or exits to or from buildings. - 6.
-Building structures out of windows. - 7.
-Throwing or pouring items or objects from windows, roofs, or balconies.
+- Using balconies, sidewalks, stairways and walkways as storage areas in non-residential spaces.
+For residential spaces, see Balconies, Stairways, and Walkways Safety in Appendix 4. - The use of skates, skateboards, bicycles, motorized bicycles, hoverboards, roller skates, in-line skates, or other wheeled vehicles typically used for recreation (see Bicycle Operations and Parking Policies) is prohibited in all University buildings, parking structures, stairways, balconies, and in all areas bordering construction zones.
+Any person skating or riding or propelling a skateboard, skates, hoverboard or wheeled vehicle upon any sidewalk shall exercise due care and shall yield the right-of-way to all pedestrians. - Unhooking or removing screens from windows for any reason. - Spitting from stairwells, walkways, windows, and balconies. - Using windows as entrances or exits to or from buildings.

+- Building structures out of windows. - Throwing or pouring items or objects from windows, roofs, or balconies.
 It is prohibited to hang items such as banners or sheets from roofs or windows or attached to the exterior of any building. - Accessing or otherwise being on roofs or fire escapes, building ledges, or overhangs of any University building, scaffolding, or to scale the outside of buildings or on top of any elevators.
 (See also Balconies, Stairways, Sidewalks, and Walkways within Appendix 4).